LabVIEW-Open-Source/LV-MQTT-Broker/README.md

 >
 >MQTT Version 3.1.1.
 Edited by Andrew Banks and Rahul Gupta.
 29 October 2014.
 OASIS Standard. http://docs.oasis->open.org/mqtt/mqtt/v3.1.1/os/mqtt-v3.1.1-os.html.
 Latest version: http://docs.oasis-open.org/mqtt/mqtt/v3.1.1/mqtt->v3.1.1.html.

 It is an all-LabVIEW MQTT broker.
-There are client projects out there and at this time, no MQTT client development is being considered.
-As of now, please ignore all issues that are specific to Client implementation.
+The project includes a subset for a MQTT Client, as this is useful for testing the server implementation.
 All normative requirements are being listed in this project as issues to solve in order to have a fully compliant MQTT broker.

 To contribute to this project, you must:
 - Sign the contributor agreement and agree that your contribution will be licensed under "The Unlicense" and attribution will be in the name of "LabVIEW Open Source Project".
 As a co-author, your contribution will be recognized through the commit logs made on this repository.